ensemble-learning/ppt-tao/PITCHME.md

 <!-- highest octane number (118) of the C1-C3 alcohols -->

 <li>
-Deliver a cleaner burning blendeding with gasoline
+Deliver a cleaner burning blending with gasoline
 </li>

 <li>